morphysm/famed-github-backend/README.md

 # How to Famed

-1. Install the Famed GitHub App (https://github.com/apps/get-famed) and allow the app access to your repository.</br>
+1. Install the Famed GitHub App (https://github.com/apps/get-famed) and allow the app to access to your repository.</br>
-   ***Note:** We populate the issue labels when you allow the app to access to your repository: "famed", "none", "low", "medium", "high", "critical".
-We do not override and labes if labels with the same name are present.*
+   ***Note:** We populate the issue labels when you allow the app to access your repository: "famed", "none", "low", "medium", "high", "critical".
+We do not overwride if labels with the same name are present.*
 2. Setup frontend:
    1. You can find your public board at https://www.famed.morphysm.com/boards/<owner>/<repoName>
    2. Use our famed-board react component (work in progress)